Tell us a little about yourselves.

-DWH: Can you let us in on the love story?
+Can you let us in on the love story?

 E & L: We have been together for six and a half years.
 We met at our local gay pub and became instant friends.
 There was something special between us from the moment we met, and ultimately that led us to where we are today – unbelievably and excitingly getting used to saying the phrase ‘my wife’!

 L: Erin proposed on a bridge in Venice as the sun was setting on New Year’s Day.
 I proceeded to burst out crying, a happy cry, and said, ‘yes!’.
-Erin had planned to take me to a romantic dinner on the canal afterwards to celebrate the proposal.
-However our Aussie selves were no match for the blistering Italian winter, and so, we retreated to our heated hotel to order pizza instead.
+Erin had planned to take me to a romantic dinner on the canal afterward to celebrate the proposal.
+However, our Aussie selves were no match for the blistering Italian winter, and so, we retreated to our heated hotel to order pizza instead.
 It was an amazing day that we will always remember.

-DWH: When you got engaged, marriage equality wasn’t yet passed in Australia, did that impact the engagement in any way?
+When you got engaged, marriage equality wasn’t yet passed in Australia, did that impact the engagement in any way?

 We would never have thought that the year we got engaged would be the same year that Australian marriage laws changed.
 We were so lucky to have that happen for us.
 It was an amazing moment when we signed the legal documents, knowing just how long it had taken to get there.

-DWH: What was the inspiration behind the wedding?
+What was the inspiration behind the wedding?

-L: From day one we knew that we needed two things on our wedding day – great music and soft fairy lights.
-One night, when we were sitting at Erin’s parents’ house I looked at their beautiful back garden and said to Erin, ‘What about having the wedding here?’.
+L: From day one, we knew that we needed two things on our wedding day – great music and soft fairy lights.
+One night, when we were sitting at Erin’s parent’s house, I looked at their beautiful back garden and said to Erin, ‘What about having the wedding here?’.
 It was perfect.
-We could set it up exactly how we pictured it, with as many lights as we could get our hands on.
+We could set it up exactly how we pictured it, with as many lights as we could get our hands-on.

 E & L: Yes!
-Under the expertise of Erin’s parents, we became expert landscapers and painter, putting in many weekends, alongside our families, towards our labour of love.
-Lauren did a lot of Ikea projects and the Pinterest pages went a little mad.
+Under Erin’s parents’ expertise, we became expert landscapers and painters, putting in many weekends, alongside our families, towards our labor of love.
+Lauren did a lot of Ikea projects, and the Pinterest pages went a little mad.
 The hot glue gun became Lauren’s best friend.
-There were gold bows on flower pots, glitter left, right and centre and of course our DIY wedding signage.
+There were gold bows on flower pots, glitter left, right and center, and of course our DIY wedding signage.
 All the real flowers were brought in bulk online and were put together, with some help, the day before.

-DWH: And, your outfits – not a white dress in sight!
+And, your outfits – not a white dress in sight!

-E: Lauren didn’t want to wear a white dress, she’d always imagined something non-traditional and sparkly.
+E: Lauren didn’t want to wear a white dress.
+She’d always imagined something non-traditional and sparkly.
 The first dress she tried on was the one she walked away with.
 A golden gown without the wedding dress price tag.

 Finally, about eight weeks out, we came across Cue.
 They didn’t have a tux but did have a gorgeous suit.
-The staff were extremely supportive and really up to the challenge when it came to finding something suitable.
+The staff were incredibly supportive and really up to the challenge when it came to finding something suitable.

-DWH: So, the wedding day.
+So, the wedding day.
 Tell us all about it.

-E & L: Together we both agree one of the best moments was when we arrived back at the house and seeing all the lights, music and our family and friends cheering us on, an unforgettable moment.
+E & L: Together, we both agree one of the best moments was when we arrived back at the house and seeing all the lights, music and our family and friends cheering us on, an unforgettable moment.

-In terms of traditions we both had something blue, something borrowed, something old and something new.
+In terms of traditions, we both had something blue, something borrowed, something old and something new.

-DWH: Now that you are married, what does it mean to you?
+Now that you are married, what does it mean to you?

 E & L: Marriage to us means building a happy bubble together.
 Making one another’s dreams and goals possible and being romantic at every opportunity.

-DWH: And, lastly, any tips for others planning their wedding day?
+And, lastly, any tips for others planning their wedding day?

-E & L: A few of the basics would be; do things that matter first and stick to your budget, attend make-up trials well before the wedding date, book everything in early and plan together and when you make your budget keep in mind that things will need to be paid off two months prior!
+E & L: A few of the basics would be; do things that matter first and stick to your budget, attend make-up trials well before the wedding date, book everything in early and plan together, and when you make your budget keep in mind that things will need to be paid off two months prior!

 Everyone tells you the wedding goes so fast and it really couldn’t be more true.
-For us, we decided to celebrate the engagement as much as possible so when it came to the wedding, we weren’t disappointed when it was all over.
+We decided to celebrate the engagement as much as possible, so we weren’t disappointed when it was all over when it came to the wedding.
 We made sure that we still had date nights and time away from wedding planning.

 And lastly, try not to lose sight of the reasons why you’re getting married in the first place.